keu/docs/software/deploy-nfs.md

 6. Click **Deploy Changes**.

-7. Add your dags to the NFS share.
+7. Add your DAGs to the NFS share.